danielsobrado/test-tiny-whisper/README.md

 - Check if the model file is corrupted

 **Poor transcription quality**:
-- Speak clearly and at normal pace
+- Speak clearly and at a normal pace
 - Reduce background noise
 - Try a larger model (base, small, medium)
 - Ensure proper microphone positioning

 ### Production Status

-✅ **Production Ready**: The app now uses `speech_to_text` package for reliable speech recognition on Android devices.
+**Production Ready**: The app now uses `speech_to_text` package for reliable speech recognition on Android devices.

 **Key Features**:
-- Real-time speech recognition using device's built-in speech engine
+- Real-time speech recognition using the device's built-in speech engine
 - Supports multiple languages based on device capabilities
 - Requires internet connection for processing (standard for mobile speech recognition)
 - Production-ready implementation with error handling

 ### Speech Recognition vs Model Downloads

 **Important Note**: The current production implementation uses live speech recognition rather than downloadable model files.
-The model download feature remains functional for future development but is not used in the current speech recognition flow.
+The model download feature remains functional for future development, but is not used in the current speech recognition flow.

 **Current Workflow**:
-1. App initializes speech recognition service
+1. App initialises speech recognition service
-2. User speaks into microphone in real-time
+2. User speaks into the microphone in real-time
 3. Device processes speech using built-in speech engine
 4. Results are displayed immediately